bretth/django-pq/README.rst

 | 6         | 70        | 99        |
 +-----------+-----------+-----------+

-Simulating a slow task that has 250ms overhead.
+Simulating a slow task that has 250ms overhead:

 +-----------+-----------+-----------+
 | Workers   | PQ-Py2.7  | RQ-Py2.7  |